 However, Guardiola will appreciate that was a Mourinho side built on defensive solidity.
 After all, the 2004-05 champions may have conceded half the goals City have by this point, but they had also scored 11 fewer.
 Guardiola will be delighted with how his men measure up.

 • • • •

 Indeed, in Mourinho’s first title-winning team at Chelsea, no player got close to 20 goals for the season.
 Lampard was their top scorer on 13, one ahead of Eidur Gudjohnsen.
 Arsenal’s Invincibles had a 30-goal scorer in Thierry Henry while Drogba hit 29 for Chelsea’s record scorers under Ancelotti.

 Guardiola’s City are not reliant on one goalscorer, with Sergio Aguero currently leading the way on nine goals, and Raheem Sterling and Gabriel Jesus both only one behind the Argentina striker.
-Even City’s substitutes have been prolific this season – they’re a dream if you’re a fan of live in play betting.
+Even City’s substitutes have been prolific this season.

 If all three maintain their current rate throughout the remainder of the season, City could have three players through the 20-goal barrier, which would be another Premier League first.

 And no one can accuse City of having had it easier during their start to the season compared to the Chelsea and Arsenal record breakers.